T3DocumentationStarter/Public-Info-055/Documentation/Administration/Index.rst

 Refer to TYPO3 documentation for further details on handling extensions.

 .. note::
-   In case an error message regarding cache with extension news comes up during installation you might install the extension news prior installing this distribution.
+   Due to a bug it is recommended to install the extension news prior installing the distribution.

 .. _admin_update: